-A Temporary Food Service Permit is required if the event meets at least one of the following conditions:
+A, EH&S Temporary Food Service Permit is required if the event is at a UW location and meets any of the following conditions:

 - The event is sponsored by a UW department or group, including registered student organizations; or

 - The event is sponsored by a non-UW group and UW campus community members are invited.

 A Temporary Food Service Permit is NOT required when:

 The food served is limited to non-perishable, commercially pre-packaged, ready-to-eat foods, such as:

 Registered student organizations provide non-perishable, commercially pre-packaged foods (e.g., chips, candy, individually-wrapped store-bought ice cream or cookies) for meetings of their own members.

 The food served at an event is provided by UW Housing & Food Services.